alvinf7989/about-me/README.md

 ---

 I will have more in the future and you know what?
 Now that I've gotten the hang of CLI I'm going to try to put that CLI writeup in here.
+(Update: it worked, but all of my writeups including the CLI one went in the IDE.)